 Hiring managers see a lot of resumes!
-Make yours stand out with the addition of a 21st-century credential – digital badges.
-If you’re a graduate of one of our Bridge TEFL/TESOL courses, you’ll get a free digital badge (in addition to your certificate) to showcase every achievement you earn.
+Make yours stand out with the addition of a 21st-century credential: digital badges.
+If you’re a graduate of one of our Bridge online TEFL courses, you’ll get a free digital badge (in addition to your certificate) to showcase every achievement you earn.
 Share your badges on your resume, as well as other places employers will see them, such as your LinkedIn profile or email signature.
-You can also add your digital badges to your teacher marketplace profile or freelance website, to attract more students.
+You can also add your digital badges to your teacher marketplace profile or freelance website to attract more students.

-Beyond your TEFL/TESOL certification, English language teaching companies love to see that you’re someone who prioritizes learning throughout your career.
-Whether you’re new to teaching or have many years of experience, make sure your resume includes any recent courses you’ve taken, conferences you’ve attended, or teaching memberships you have.
+Beyond your TEFL certification, English language teaching companies love to see that you’re someone who prioritizes learning throughout your career.
+Whether you’re new to teaching or have many years of experience, make sure your resume includes any recent professional development training – like Specialized courses or Micro-credential courses – you’ve done, TEFL/TESOL conferences you’ve attended, webinars you’ve taken part in, or teaching memberships you have.

 If you’ve learned (or are learning) a language, you’ll likely be better at teaching one, so make sure and highlight your experience as a student of any second language.
 And, if you’re a non-native English speaker, your first language can be an advantage as an online English teacher since you can market yourself to beginner students in your home country or anywhere your first language is spoken.

 Most online teaching jobs offer a range of hourly pay.
 How can you fall on the high end of that range?
-Earning a specialization certificate in your teaching area of interest, whether it’s teaching kids, adults, professionals, a specialized certification in teaching online or a Bridge Micro-credential course certificate is a great way to maximize your earning potential.
+Earning a specialized certificate (such as Specialized Certification in Teaching English Online or a Bridge Micro-credential course certificate) in your teaching area of interest, whether it’s teaching kids, adults, or professionals, is a great way to maximize your earning potential.

 Don’t worry, your teaching English online resume won’t be drastically different from your standard resume; however, there are some small changes you can make to fit this type of job.

-10. Ask the right questions during the interview
+9. Ask the right questions during the job interview.

-11. Focus on students when answering questions during your interview
+10. Focus on students when answering questions during your interview.

 Unlike other job interviews, which focus a lot on you, ESL teaching interviews should focus on how you interact with students.
 When the interviewer asks you a question, see if you can put your answer in the context of working with a student in the virtual classroom.
 Highlight how your teaching methods lead to the best possible outcome for your online English students and their learning goals.

 During your interview, you may be required to provide a short demo ESL teaching lesson so that the employer can see your teaching skills in action.
-This is your chance to show the different methods you’ve learned in your Teaching English Online TEFL/TESOL course, such as communicative language teaching, minimizing Teacher Talk Time, applying teaching methods like Total Physical Response (TPR), and demonstrating effective error correction.
+This is your chance to show the different methods you’ve learned in your Teaching English Online TEFL/TESOL course, such as communicative language teaching (CLT), minimizing teacher talking time (TTT), applying teaching methods like Total Physical Response (TPR), and demonstrating effective error correction.